Ahlan!

 What to Wear to Class

-Learning to Belly Dance Whether the goal is to become a professional dancer, to explore a different form of excersize, or to just have fun discovering what this ancient cultural dance is about, one can benefit from taking my Belly Dance Class Series.
-I teach 7 Levels of Instruction (see descriptions below) Levels 1 through 4 are taught typically in a studio environment.
-Levels 5 through 7 are taught usually by special arrangement in the form of a workshop or by a private or semi-private lesson format.
-No matter what Level, Belly Dance is a fun and exciting form of exercize which intorduces the student to Middle Eastern Music , exotic costumes and different World cultures.
+Learning to Belly Dance My Belly Dance Classes are designed for students wanting to explore a fun and different form of excersize, or for those wanting to explore the possibilities of becoming a professional dancer.
+I teach several different Levels of Instruction (see descriptions below) Level 1 is an introductory level for brand new beginners or those wanting to refresh basic skills.
+Level 1 is taught typically in a public studio environment.
+Level 2a is for the student who has mastered the basics in Level 1 and is ready to learn more advanced skills.
+Level 2a is also taught typically in a public studio environment.
+Levels 2b and 2c are taught usually by special arrangement in the form of a workshop, by invitation only classes, or by a private or semi-private lesson format.
+No matter what Level, Belly Dance is fun!
 However, learning to master Belly Dance, is no different than mastering any other serious art form.
 Learning to Belly Dance takes time and committment .
 It is up to the individual to decide what their personal Belly Dance expectations are.
-The material I teach in class is of a high standard and professional caliber and can satisfy both the student who wishes to become a professional belly dancer, or the student who simply wants to dance for personal enrichment.
-And if excersize is what one is looking for, all my classes are a good workout and are designed to stretch, strengthen and build stamina through traditional Middle Eastern Dance movement .
 I have been teaching Belly Dance in the Bay Area for decades.
 Many of my students have become professional dancers or teachers themselves.
 I am committed to offering the student a high standard of instruction and encourage the student to take learning how to dance seriously.
-For more insights about my teacher/student philosophy, please read Teacher Student Responsibilities

 About my classes

-DANCE STYLES I teach are, Authentic Ethnic Egyptian Raqs-Sharqi, Egyptian Folkloric, Tunisian Folkloric, Moroccan Folkloric and American Style Belly Dance (which fuses elements of the traditional ethnic styles listed above together) with other dance forms and Flamenco inspired movements.
-I introduce students to the differences in dance styles, the history of those styles and cultural information about the Middle East and North Africa.
-I introduce the student to playing finger cymbals, and American Style Belly Dance elements like veil work, floor work and prop use such as sword balancing.
-I teach students about North African and Middle Eastern Music and musical interpretation.
-I inform students about costuming and about aquiring or making costumes.
+DANCE STYLES I teach or have knowledge of are , Egyptian Raqs-Sharqi, Egyptian Folkloric, Tunisian Folkloric, Moroccan Folkloric, Gulf and Saudi Regional dances, Turkish 9/8, and Persian.
+I also teach American Cabaret and Festival Troupe Style Belly Dance which fuses elements of many traditional Middle Eastern and North African Dance styles .
+I introduce students to the differences in dance styles, along with historical and cultural information about the origins of dance in these areas.
+I teach finger cymbals, and American Cabaret Style Belly Dance elements like veil work, floor work and prop use such as sword balancing.
+I teach students about traditional North African and Middle Eastern Music and musical interpretation.
+I inform students about traditional costuming and about acquiring or making costumes.

-CLASS STRUCTURE Every class begins with both static and energetic stretching exercises.
-My warm-up exercises focuses on stretching the body, strengthening important muscle groups and aerobically conditioning the student for the demands this dance form will present.
-We then proceed to learn/review steps, combinations and choreography appropriate to each classes skill level.
+CLASS FORMAT and STRUCTURE My teaching format is built upon learning Malia's 37 Basic Belly Dance Steps.
+Every class begins with warm-up exercises which are a combination of standing, sitting and yoga inspired stretches.
+We then proceed to learn/review steps, combinations and choreography appropriate to each level.
 Each class concludes with a cool-down stretch.

-Level 3-4 classes We perfect the stylization of the movements.
+Level 2a classes In this level we perfect the stylization of the movements.
 This means the student is encouraged to not only execute the mechanics of a movement, but be able to make that movement look polished, by confidently integrating feet, arms, body and expression and can follow the music correctly.
-We do more difficult movements, isolations and combinations.
-I introduce playing Finger cymbals while dancing.
+I may introduce playing Finger cymbals while dancing.
 Music used is rhythm based and melody focused.
-THis level introduces props such as veils, balancing swords and pots plus floor work.
+We do more difficult movements, isolations and combinations which teach the student to follow not only rhythm but musical phrasing as well.
+This level may introduce props such as veils, balancing swords and pots plus floor work.

-With polished movement vocabulary learned in previous levels, we work with layering, for example, a series of ribcage movements and undulations executed on top of a continuous hip shimmy with rhythmic pelvic accents to match the music while arms flow from one position to another.
-We work on building our knowledge of Middle Eastern Music identifying standard songs etc. We explore solo routine format.
+With polished movement vocabulary learned in previous levels, we expand our movement vocabulary with more complex combinations.
+We work on building our knowledge of Middle Eastern Music identifying standard songs which use a variety of different rhythms.
+We learn how to dance to music that incorporates intricate phrasing and "breaks".
+We explore solo routine format.
 Students learn how to put steps together in combinations and match to the music.
 We also work with learning how to spontaneously improvise a solo dance.
-Regional dance and music forms such as Tunisian, Moroccan Turkish, Kashlama (9/8), Gulf Dances are introduced and explored.
+Regional dance and music forms such as Tunisian, Moroccan, Turkish, Kashlama (9/8), Gulf Dances are introduced and explored.

-COSTUMING I LOVE THIS PART!
-I We work with many types of costuming ideas, from Cabaret to Ethnic to many regional folkloric styles.
+COSTUMING I provde my students with simple patterns to make basic pantaloons and circle skirt.
+Beyond that I can assist with many types of costuming ideas, from Cabaret to Ethnic to many regional folkloric styles.
 I also bring in Ethnic Costumes for show and tell.
 I advise, where the best fabric, trim and bead shops are locally.
 I keep students informed of festivals where I know vendors are going to be selling their goodies.
 I periodically set-up special workshops for my students where I bring in artists experienced in teaching do-it-yourself costume construction.
 I also bring people in to class who make and sell costuming.
 Additionally, I provide my students with lists of vendors who sell belly dance supplies and accessories on the internet.

 What to Wear to Class To start belly dance you need 3 garments: workout or yoga pants, a top of your choice such as a tank top or tee-shirt and a hip scarf for your hips.
 How to choose your class attire: Your first consideration should be to select clothing which allows you to move freely and does not constrict your movement in any way.
 Also consider that you want to wear a fabric that wicks moisture away from your body as you will sweat.
 Stay away from garments like jeans, which restrict movement and due not transfer moisture away from the body.
-Even if jeans are stretchy, they are not stretchy enough.
 Yoga pants and a tank top are great as they provide the needed stretch plus they are usualy made from fabics which wick away perspiration!
 As you spend more time belly dancing, you may want to start to wear costumes to class such as Pantaloons and Long Skirts.
 Long full skirts are fun, but please wear yoga pants or leggings under them as we do leg kicks as part of our warm up exercise.
 You will need to wear some sort of a hip scarf or belt at the hip line so you can focus on hip movements.
-I teach bare midriff, but, going bare midriff is simply an option,not a necessity to enjoy this dance.
-NOTE: the only garments I oppose in class are garments with glass beaded fringe.
+NOTE: Please no glass beaded fringe.
 Since we mostly dance barefoot, beaded fringe can often times break and the little bits of glass bead can end up in your foot Here is a list of local vendors who sell dance class practice wear.

 I hope this gives a few basic ideas.
 Whether you intend to make belly dancing your career or you dance just for fun, buy costuming from Egypt or make your own: CATCH THE SPIRIT!
 Get the creative juices flowing, adorn yourself, be beautiful, dance well and have fun.................
 Malia Back to Home